Sections of This Topic Include

 The hiring of an interim CEO has most of the considerations of hiring a permanent CEO — and more.
 The candidate should be readily available to hire and ideally have somewhat similar experience in a somewhat similar industry and organization.
-He or she also needs to successfully work in a temporary situation, which means quickly establishing and maintaining successful working relationships with key stakeholders, for example, Board members, employees and significant representatives among external constituents.
+He or she also needs to successfully work in a temporary situation, which means quickly establishing and maintaining successful working relationships with key stakeholders, for example, Board members, employees, and significant representatives among external constituents.
 The person also needs strong skills in transition management, including to lessen any impact of the previous CEO’s leaving and a new permanent CEO replacing the interim.
-These skills need to be successfully utilized with others who know that the person in the interim role will not be around for the long term.
+These skills need to be successfully utilized by others who know that the person in the interim role will not be around for the long term.

 - Questions to Ask When Your Nonprofit Needs an Interim Executive Director